Khal3201/RPG-REM/README.md

 - More environmental decoration (interior props like TV, furniture).
 - Improve polish and map interiors; make prototype demo-ready.

+### How to test the game
+Download the repository and extract the "REM.rar" file into the "Game_Install" folder and run the .exe file.

 ### Screenshots

 Here are some current screenshots of the game: